jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

 ### 248B Standard-setting bodies
 (1) An approved standard-setting body includes—
-  (a) an industry training organisation within the meaning of the Industry Training Act 1992; and (b) the Ministry of Education; and
+  (a) an industry training organisation within the meaning of the Industry Training and Apprenticeships Act 1992; and (b) the Ministry of Education; and
   (c) the Authority; and
   (d) any other body approved by the Authority under subsection (3).